MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/getbidlandscapebyadgroupids.md

 ---
-title: GetBidLandscapeByAdGroupIds Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetBidLandscapeByAdGroupIds Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Given a list of existing ad groups, this operation returns for each a list of suggested bids and estimated performance statistics.
 ---
-# GetBidLandscapeByAdGroupIds Service Operation
+# GetBidLandscapeByAdGroupIds Service Operation - Ad Insight
 Given a list of existing ad groups, this operation returns for each a list of suggested bids and estimated performance statistics.
 You can use the landscape view of multiple bid points with estimated traffic for the same ad group to help make decisions about how to adjust your ad group level default bid to optimize for clicks, impressions, and cost.
 For example you might use the resulting data to visualize a clicks to cost curve or a bid to impressions curve.

 > [!NOTE]